 Tiger Alerts are a campus-wide notification system used to disseminate campus emergency information quickly.
-These alerts are accessible via SMS text messaging, email, Twitter and Facebook feeds.
+These alerts are accessible via SMS text messaging, email.
 Students and Faculty are encouraged to sign up for Tiger Alerts and to indicate how they would like to be notified in an emergency.